yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

 27. While the content-api build runs, setup one last build for content-init by following the same steps as the previous two builds.

-28. Visit your ACR instance in the Azure portal, you should see new containers tagged with the VSTS build number.
+28. Visit your ACR instance in the Azure portal, you should see new containers tagged with the Azure DevOps build number.

     ![A screenhot of the container images in ACR.](media/Ex1-Task7.28.png)